rschuetzler/schuetzler-blog-gatsby/content/blog/blog/how-to-use-putty-ssh-to-proxy/index.md

 <p>Google Chrome is an excellent browser, but unfortunately you cannot configure a proxy server in the same way as Firefox.
 The settings do not exist.
 Fortunately developer Mhd Hejazi has created Proxy Switchy!, a Chrome extension that allows easy access to changing proxy settings.</p>
 <ol>
-<li>Download and install <a href="https://chrome.google.com/extensions/detail/caehdcpeofiiigpdhbabniblemipncjj">Proxy Switchy!</a> from the Chrome extensions website.</li>
+<li>Download and installï¿½<a href="https://chrome.google.com/extensions/detail/caehdcpeofiiigpdhbabniblemipncjj">Proxy Switchy!</a> from the Chrome extensions website.</li>
 <li>As soon as Proxy Switchy installs, it will pop up with a window where you can fill in your proxy server information</li>
 <li>Name the profile whatever you like.
 We'll call it "Home Proxy" just for fun.</li>
 <li>Leave all spaces blank except SOCKS Host and Port.
 Enter 127.0.0.1 for the host and 8080 (or whatever you chose above) for the port.</li>